-Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 28 - 84%, plasticity index ranging from 11 - 60% and linear shrinkage ranging from 4.0 - 18.5%.
+Laboratory Results: Previous laboratory testing results indicated liquid limit ranging from 22 - 84%, plasticity index ranging from 2 - 60%, and linear shrinkage ranging from 0.5 - 15.0%.

 Site Classification: Site classification in accordance with AS2870:2011 provides guidance on the patterns and magnitude of moisture related seasonal ground movements that must be considered in design.
-Based on the worst case current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the site would be equivalent to worst case Class M (moderately reactive/filled) conditions.
-It must be noted that the eastern end of the block would be equivalent to Class S (slightly reactive/filled) conditions.
-Therefore the classification must be reassessed should the soil profile change either by adding fill or removing soil from the block and/or if the presence of service trenches or retaining walls are within the zone of influence of the block.
+Based on the current soil profile / state, on limited subsurface information, soil reactivity and allowing for variation in the subsoil profile, the soil profile would be equivalent to low range Class H1 (highly reactive/filled) conditions.
+The site classification must be reassessed should the subsurface profile change by either cutting or filling and/or if the presence of service trenches, retaining walls or submerged structures are within the zone of influence of the proposed footings.
 Reference must be made to the comments provided below.